1.

 Lee

-predicts that the ratio of convective to radiative heat loss is 0.7 at
+the ratio of convective to radiative heat loss is 0.7 at an

 Eq.
 (6).
 This result was independent of the air gap between skin

-of a clothed human body by a hot plate covered with fabric.
-Lee's model
+simulation of a clothed human body by a hot plate covered with

 Hardy and DuBois